forestdb/forestdb.org/models/lxz-chinese-scope.md

 });
 ~~~~

-Finally, our critical prediction is concerned with how a pragmatic speaker would endorse an ambiguous utternance given the state of the world.
-The pragmatic speaker make an utterance based on the true state of the world they want to convey, and their understanding of how a pragmatic listener is going to interpret their utternance.
+Finally, our critical prediction is concerned with how a pragmatic speaker would endorse an ambiguous utterance given the state of the world.
+The pragmatic speaker makes an utterance based on the true state of the world they want to convey, and their understanding of how a pragmatic listener is going to interpret their utterance.

 ~~~~
 // Pragmatic speaker (S2)